 The capital cost of this package is estimated to be between £501m and £1,000m at this stage of the assessment process.
 The relatively high-level nature of a number of the interventions within the package makes capital costs and the operation and maintenance costs more difficult to estimate.
-Therefore, at this stage an appropriate level of risk has been included in the overall affordability of the package.
+Therefore, at this stage, an appropriate level of risk has been included in the overall affordability of the package.
 Strategic partnerships between relevant parties and asset owners can help spread the burden of costs, particularly for ongoing maintenance and operation.

-Overall, public acceptability is anticipated to be mixed, with some groups supporting the package and others disagreeing with the interventions included.
-There are certain user groups who are likely to welcome this package, given the focus on active and sustainable modes of travel in rural areas.
-However, there may be some disapproval from larger, more populated towns that do not receive as much infrastructure or investment.
-Real and perceived safety concerns are evident on the corridor, with improving road safety being the second most popular priority and suggestion theme identified in the A96 Corridor Review public consultation survey, therefore the inclusion of targeted road safety improvements is anticipated to be particularly welcomed.
+Overall, public acceptability is anticipated to be mixed, with some groups supporting the package and other disagreeing with the measures included.
+There are certain user groups who are likely to welcome this package, given the focus on active and sustainable modes of travel as an alternative to car.
+Real and perceived safety concerns are also evident on the corridor, with improving road safety being the second most popular priority and suggestion theme identified in the A96 Corridor Review public consultation survey, therefore the inclusion of targeted road safety improvements is anticipated to be particularly welcomed.
 Any landowners who have land acquired to enable interventions to be developed may not be receptive to the proposals.